SRA-VJTI/embedded-systems-study-group/week2/week2.md

 So, in the above program we only have a single .c file then why did we need to link it, reason being, we have used stdio, which has printf function, this function is defined in some source file somewhere in the system, so to use printf we need to link the object file of that source file with ours.
 We do so by using the following command, inshort compile it using gcc, inshort generates a binary executable: `gcc main.o -o main`

 Now, we can run the generated binary: `./main` and then output will be `23`.

+### Cross Compilation

+- A cross-compiler is a tool that transforms source code into object code that will run on a machine other than the one where the compilation was executed.
+- For example, a compiler that runs on a PC but generates code that runs on Android smartphone is a cross compiler.
+- Embedded computers where a device has extremely limited resources.
+For example, a microwave oven will have an extremely small computer to read its keypad and door sensor, provide output to a digital display and speaker, and to control the machinery for cooking food.
+This computer is generally not powerful enough to run a compiler, a file system, or a development environment.
+So cross compiled binaries can be flashed on the system.

 ### Header files